 The types of equipment available include:

-People First and staff from Westminster and Kensington and Chelsea Hammersmith and Fulham have produced this guide which explains what types of equipment might be suitable for you, whether following an assessment from your council, or if you want to buy it privately.
+People First and staff from Westminster and Kensington and Chelsea have produced this guide which explains what types of equipment might be suitable for you, whether following an assessment from your council, or if you want to buy it privately.

 Depending on your situation your local council may be able to assist you to install an alarm or telecare equipment - see below for more details.

 Equipment can also be bought directly from suppliers.
 There is usually a monthly service charge, as well as the initial cost of the equipment.